West Bend History

 Feeling hungry?
 Choose from brew pubs, supper clubs, steakhouses, pizzerias and more.
 Start exploring West Bend’s retailers and eateries.

-The West Bend School District has nine school buildings comprised of five K-4th grade elementary schools, one 5th & 6th grade school, one 7th & 8th grade school, East and West High Schools and a Charter School.
-In 2016, the district began a community-based 4K program.
+The West Bend School District has nine school buildings comprised of five K-4th grade elementary schools, one 5th & 6th grade school, one 7th & 8th grade school and East and West High Schools.
+The district has a community-based 4K program.
 The West Bend School District earned a spot on the College Board’s Annual AP Honor Roll.
 They are one of 497 school districts nationwide recognized by the College Board.
 The district incorporates a continuous improvement process within each school to ensure a high level of student achievement.
 In addition to public schools, thirteen parochial schools are available in the area.

 We have numerous child care facilities and churches throughout the community that provide daycare and age appropriate development opportunities for children.
 The Family Center of Washington County provides programs and activities for young families.

-UW-Extension provides outreach education through four core programs areas: Farm Business and Agriculture; Community Development; Family Living and Nutrition (SNAP-Ed/WNEP); and 4-H Youth Development.
+Extension Washington County provides outreach education through four core program areas: Farm Business and Agriculture; Community Development; Family Living and Nutrition (SNAP-EdFoodWise); and 4-H Youth Development.

-West Bend’s healthcare resources include Froedtert and Medical College of Wisconsin (St. Joseph’s Hospital Campus and West Bend Clinic Campus) with multiple locations in Washington County and Aurora Health Center of West Bend.
+West Bend’s healthcare resources include Froedtert and Medical College of Wisconsin (Froedtert West Bend Hospital and West Bend Health Center), Aurora Health Center of West Bend and West Bend Medical.
 We also have many other health support services and practices.